fogus/spiel/pyramidenspiel/logistics/README.markdown

 ### Capture powers

 Capturing pyramids not only brings pyramids into a player's vault for final scoring, it also provide certain additional turn actions.
-Depending on the color of the pyramid used to capture then certain actions will be available to the capturing player immediately after the captured pieces are placed into their Vault.
+Depending on the color of the pyramid used to capture then certain actions will be available to the capturing player:

  * Green or Cyan -
  * Yellow or Clear -
  * Red or Orange -
  * Blue or Purple -
  * Black or White -

+The special actions are taken immediately after the captured pieces are placed into the capturing player's Vault.

 Examples
 --------